Mormon Church Sexual Abuse Lawsuit

 Hiring a Mormon Church Sexual Abuse Lawyer

 Were you, or a loved one, a victim of sexual molestation by a religious leader with the Mormon Church?
-Contact our law office today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation with an experienced sexual abuse attorney.
+Contact our law office today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free case evaluation with an experienced sexual abuse attorney.

 We have years of experience handling cases throughout the United States involving sexual molestation by Catholic priests, clergymen, Mormon elders, rabbis, and other religious leaders.

 Our law firm offers every client a no-win/no-fee guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.